-The following women who make up the HOPE+ house each have their own difficult story of survival, much of which is too long to do justice here.
-You can search for us on Facebook, look for the Friends of HOPE+ Africa group wall, also you can subscribe to our emailed newsletter.
-If you pass the “How do we know you?” test question we will add you to our mailing list so you can follow along with everyone’s growth.
+The women of the HOPE+ house each have their own difficult story of survival, much of which is too long a story to do justice here.
+You can search for us on Facebook by searching for the Friends of HOPE+ Africa group, or click here.

 Paul and Hope Phillips started HOPE+ Africa in 2010, shortly after Hope and Paul met and fell in love, Hope and Jojo’s story of survival inspired Hope and Paul to become agents of grace to poor women, particularly those suffering from HIV and AIDS.
 Read more of Hope’s story.